mirzaie-mehdi/Machine_Learning_R/MachineLearningR.md

 $$VIF(\hat \beta_j) = \frac{1}{1 - R^2_{X_j|X_{j-1}}}$$
 where $R^2_{X_j|X_{j-1}}$ is the $R^2$ from a regression of $X_j$ onto all of the other predictors.
 If $R^2_{X_j|X_{j-1}}$ is close to one, then collinearity is present and so the VIF will be large.
+As a rule of thumb, a VIF value that exceeds 5 or 10 indicates a problematic amount of collinearity.

 When faced with the problem of collinearity, there are two simple solutions.
 The first is to drop one of the problematic variables from the regression and the second is to combine the collinear variables together into a single predictor.
 For example, we might take the average of standardized versions of collinear variables in order to create a new variable that measures both variables.